jybantang/ap195-complexity-2026/mp0-exploration/README.md

 - [Start using Julia](https://docs.julialang.org/en/v1/manual/getting-started/)

 ## Installing VSCode and the Julia extensions
-VSCode is becoming popular in many programming languages.
+VSCode is becoming popular IDE recently.
 Make sure that [the latest version is installed in your OS](https://code.visualstudio.com/download).
 One feature is its ability to incorporate many formatting schemes.
 [There is a Julia an extension](https://code.visualstudio.com/docs/languages/julia) in your existing VSCode installation.